Brochure for Bachelor’s Degree in Interior Design

 The ideal learner to apply for a Bachelor’s Degree in Interior Design would be

-- Holding a high school certificate or equivalent such as a matriculation certificate
+- Holding a high school certificate or equivalent, such as a matriculation certificate

 - 18 years of age or above